catsethecat/caTTS/README.md

 #

-### This is my personal TTS client which I use in some of my twitch streams and add whatever random features I want to it
+### This is my personal TTS client which I use in some of my twitch streams and add whatever random features I want to it, will be released here later after a bit more work

 #